HipoFinance/contract/README.md

 Validators are node operators who have the technical knowledge of running a validator server, and have access to such a server.
 However, they might not have access to the minimum amount required for staking.
 They can ask for a loan from the hTON protocol, to receive a loan and participate in validation and earn rewards.
 After earning rewards, they share it with the protocol and stakers.

 Loans are given to validators in a safe way.
 Validators can't withdraw the loan.
-They can only use it for staking in the TON blockchain.
+They can only use it for staking in TON blockchain.
 Any punishment will be deducted from the validator's staked amount, so they'll pay for their own misbehavior.

 ## Smart Contracts